tronprotocol/tronwallet-adapter/packages/react/react-hooks/README.md

 ## `WalletProvider`

 `WalletProvider` and `useWallet` work together like `Context.Provider` and `useContext()`.
-There is a `WalletProviderContext` underlying which maintains some state and can obtained with `useWallet`.
-So developer must wrap application components with `WalletProvider`.
+There is a `WalletProviderContext` underlying which maintains some state and can be obtained with `useWallet`.
+So developers need to wrap application components with `WalletProvider`.

 ```jsx
 function App() {